Ten Commandments Hike Committee

-The Religious Activities Committee is a team of volunteers from various religious organizations that coordinates Duty to God activities with the assistance of a Council Staff Adviser.
+The Ten Commandments Hike Committee is a team of volunteers from various religious organizations that coordinates Duty to God activities with the assistance of a Council Staff Adviser.

-The Religious Activities Committee was formed to work with religious organizations and Scouting units at all levels, their parents, religious leaders and youth members, to promote the Religious Emblems program to their religion and to provide recognition of their achievements after they have earned a Religious Emblem.
+The Ten Commandments Hike Committee was formed to work with religious organizations and Scouting units at all levels, their parents, religious leaders and youth members, to promote the Religious Emblems program to their religion and to provide recognition of their achievements after they have earned a Religious Emblem.

-The Religious Activities Committee members visit and assist with Scouting units, religious leaders, Scout Leaders, Roundtable Meetings, Camporees, Baden-Powell University, Leader Basic Training courses and Summer camps.
+The Ten Commandments Committee members visit and assist with Scouting units, religious leaders, Scout Leaders, Roundtable Meetings, Camporees, Baden-Powell University, Leader Basic Training courses and Summer camps.
 We introduce, instruct and encourage youth to earn the Religious Emblems of their faith.
 Our subcommittees include Chaplaincy, Ten Commandments Hike, and Religious Emblems.

 Our annual Ten Commandments Hike takes place every year on the Friday following Thanksgiving.
 2020 will be our 25th annual hike!

-The Religious Activities Committee meetings are held quarterly at the First United Methodist Church (5510 N. Central Avenue, Phoenix), and Meeting time is from 7:15pm to 9pm.
+The Ten Commandments Hike Committee meetings are held quarterly at the First United Methodist Church (5510 N. Central Avenue, Phoenix), and Meeting time is from 7:15pm to 9pm.
 All are welcomed to attend.
 Sub-committee meetings and special events are held throughout the year.

 To be added to the Committee’s distribution list, please email your contact information or questions to Kathleen Polowski.